-- Volunteer on Thursdays.
+- When not socially distancing, volunteer on Thursdays.
 A few time a year, Epiphany has the responsibility to bag and distribute the bags to the recipients

-- Volunteer on any Thursday.
+- When not socially distancing, volunteer on any Thursday.
 Although another church may have the main responsibility for the work of that Thursday, there is always plenty to do.
 A few of our members go almost every Thursday and help with the bagging, replenishing and distribution of the food

 Alcoholics Anonymous & Narcotics Anonymous

 Local chapters of the Alcoholics Anonymous and Narcotics Anonymous organizations hold an open meeting for interested parties.
 While socially distancing, recovery groups are holding on-line meetings.
 For Alcoholics Anonymous, please visit aa.org for the meeting guide to find on-line and/or face-to-face meetings.
 For Narcotics Anonymous, please visit na.org to search for meetings.

 National Night Out